January 5, 2022

 4.1 Application process

-4.1.1 Applicants interested in a BDC zero interest loan must begin their application process using the CDAP website upon receiving a Boost Your Business Technology grant.
-Applicants will have up to six (6) months upon notification of grant payment to apply for a BDC zero interest loan.
+4.1.1 Applicants interested in a BDC zero interest loan must begin their application process using the CDAP Portal upon receiving a Boost Your Business Technology grant.
+Applicants will have up to six months after notification of grant payment to apply for a BDC zero interest loan.
+The BDC loan must be used solely for the implementation of an approved digital adoption plan.

-4.1.3 Once eligibility is validated the applicant will be directed to BDC's electronic intake system to complete the application process.
-Applicants should reference information posted on the BDC zero interest loan.
+4.1.3 Once eligibility is validated, the applicant will be directed to BDC's electronic intake system to complete the application process.
+Applicants should reference information posted on the BDC zero interest loan website for loan terms and eligibility criteria.

 4.2 BDC loan fast track process